HighLO/highlo.github.io/msalab.md

 ## Key Features of the MSA Lab

-### 1. High-Frequency Data Processing with ROOT
-Handling large-scale financial data requires specialized tools. **ROOT**, originally designed to process petabytes of data from particle physics experiments, enables the MSA Lab to analyze market activity at the **microsecond level**, ensuring detailed and accurate detection of manipulative behavior.
+* **High-Frequency Data Processing with ROOT** – Handling large-scale financial data requires specialized tools. **ROOT**, originally designed to process petabytes of data from particle physics experiments, enables the MSA Lab to analyze market activity at the **microsecond level**, ensuring detailed and accurate detection of manipulative behavior.

-### 2. Interactive Market Visualization
-Understanding market behavior requires more than just raw data—it requires **intuitive visualization tools**.
+* **Interactive Market Visualization** – Understanding market behavior requires more than just raw data—it requires **intuitive visualization tools**.
 The MSA Lab includes an **interactive LOB visualization module**, allowing regulators to explore trading patterns across different time scales, from high-level trends to individual transactions.

-### 3. Measuring the Market Impact on a Microsecond Level
-Market events do not occur in isolation.
+* **Measuring the Market Impact on a Microsecond Level** – Market events do not occur in isolation.
 The **impact profile module** in MSA Lab allows regulators to analyze how specific market events, such as price movements, affect other markets over time.
 This provides deeper insights into interdependencies and potential spillover effects.

+* **Rule-Based Manipulation Detection** – The MSA Lab identifies market manipulation using clearly defined statistical rules, avoiding black-box AI models.

-### 4. A Transparent and Customizable Framework
-Unlike many existing market surveillance systems, MSA Lab prioritizes **transparency and customizability**.
+* **A Transparent and Customizable Framework** – Unlike many existing market surveillance systems, MSA Lab prioritizes **transparency and customizability**.
 Regulators and exchanges using the system gain **full access to the source code**, ensuring that methodologies can be validated and tailored to specific market needs.

 ## Designed for Regulators and Exchanges